Das-Kollektiv/tdme2/README.md

                 - this is a much more efficient model file format for TDME
                 - can be read and written
             - DAE and WaveFront OBJ files require triangulated meshes for now
+        - objects/entity types
+            - 3d model based objects with
                 - animations
                     - supports model object base animation and animation overlays
-            - supports animation blending when switching base animations
+                    - supports animation blending
                 - skinning via
                     - CPU on GL2, GL3+/CORE, GLES2
                     - GPU via compute shaders with GL4.3+/CORE, Vulkan
+                - texture transformations/animations
+                    - via texture matrices
+            - objects with support for LOD
+            - render group objects for foliage and such including LOD support
+            - particle systems which
+              - are object based
+              - or point based
+              - and support
+                - basic/point emitter
+                - sphere emitter
+                - bounding box emitter
+                - circle on plane emitter
+                - ...
+              - there is also support for particle system groups
+            - line based objects
-        - object transformations
+        - object/entity transformations
             - scaling
             - rotations
             - translation
-        - color effects on objects, particles, ...
+        - color effects on objects/entities
             - color addition
             - color multiplication
-        - texture transformations/animations
-            - via texture matrices
         - lighting
             - supports phong lighting
             - supports phong shading on GL2, GL3+/CORE,